boeckMt/angular8-openlayers6/README.md

-# Angular8Openlayers6
+# Angular Openlayers

-This is a starter project to work with angular 8 and openlayers 6 with typescript
+This is a starter project to work with angular 10 and openlayers 6 with typescript

 - [angular](https://angular.io/)
 - [openlayers](https://openlayers.org/)

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.0.

 ## Development server